laye-lang/laye-vscode/README.md

 # laye-for-vs-code README

-This is the README for your extension "ci-script-for-vs-code".
+This is the README for your extension "laye-for-vs-code".
 After writing up a brief description, we recommend including the following sections.

 ## Features